-1. Contest is open to Applicants between 17 and 24 years of age by July 31, 2024, and unwed.

-- 2. The following information should be included in your entry:

-- Full Name

-- Address

-- Telephone number and email

-- Age and your birthday

-- If attending school, grade and course.
-If not, grade and course completed, and present occupation.

-- ALL activities you participate in or have participated in school, church, community,

-- part-time job, volunteer, 4-H, etc.

-- Please include a recent photo

-3. A social event, open to the public, will be held for the contestants at the end of July.

-- At this time the contestants will meet the judges, the Fair Ambassador Committee, and the Junior Ambassador Contestants.
-On this evening, the contestants will: - Be required to present a 2-3 minute Informative speech on a topic of his/her choice related to Agriculture and/or Fairs. - Have a private interview with the three judges. - Complete a quiz on his/her knowledge of the Parkhill Fall Fair and surrounding Community

-• Answer an impromptu question
+- 1. Contest is open to Applicants between 17 and 24 years of age by July 31, 2025, and unwed. - 2.
+The following information should be included in your entry: - Full Name - Address - Telephone number and email - Age and your birthday - If attending school, grade and course.
+If not, grade and course completed, and present occupation. - ALL activities you participate in or have participated in school, church, community, - part-time job, volunteer, 4-H, etc. - Please include a recent photo - 3.
+A social event, open to the public, will be held for the contestants one evening in the week before the fair. - At this time the contestants will meet the judges, the Fair Ambassador Committee, and the Junior Ambassador Contestants.
+On this evening, the contestants will: - Be required to present a 2-3 minute informative speech on a topic of his/her choice related to Agriculture and/or Fairs. - Have a private interview with the three judges. - Complete a quiz on his/her knowledge of the Parkhill Fair and surrounding Community - Answer an impromptu question

-4. The announcement will be made at the Parkhill Fall Fair at the Opening Ceremonies Friday, August 9th , 2024.
+4. The announcement will be made at the Parkhill Fair at the Opening Ceremonies Friday, August 8th, 2025.